sap-tutorials/Tutorials/tutorials/btp-app-create-ui-fiori-elements/btp-app-create-ui-fiori-elements.md

     !![No Title Risk](notitlerisk.png)

-In order to make also the header fields editable, you have to change the default setting for this in the `manifest.json` file on the `Risks` application.
+To make also the header fields editable, you have to change the default setting for this in the `manifest.json` file on the `Risks` application.

 1. Open `app/risks/webapp/manifest.json` file.